TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 The `webServer` option in the Playwright config file lets you specify how to start a local dev server.
 In my case it's `npm run dev`.
 I'm [using Vite]({% link _posts/2023-10-23-bootstrapping-vite.md %}), which defaults to port 5173 for dev.

-Running `npx playwright test` on the command line will start the server, run the tests and shut it down when done.

 ```ts
 {
   webServer: {